-The Retail Business Unit offers a variety of consumer loan products including unsecured card loan products mainly through SMBC, SMBC Consumer Finance and SMBC Mobit Co., LTD., ("SMBC Mobit") to meet the wide range of individual customers' demand for funds.
+The Retail Business Unit offers a variety of consumer loan products including unsecured card loan products mainly through SMBC, SMBC Consumer Finance and Sumitomo Mitsui Card to meet the wide range of individual customers' demand for funds.
 Also, SMBC Consumer Finance guarantees certain consumer loans made by SMBC and other financial institutions.

-On April 1, 2023, Sumitomo Mitsui Card acquired all shares of SMBC Mobit from SMBC Consumer Finance and made a wholly owned subsidiary.
-This acquisition was made in anticipation of a merger to strengthen our response to the settlement driven financing needs associated with customer purchases, which are expected to continue to grow along with the growth of the cashless market in Japan.
+On April 1, 2023, Sumitomo Mitsui Card acquired all shares of SMBC Mobit Co., Ltd. from SMBC Consumer Finance and made a wholly owned subsidiary and subsequently, on July 1, 2023, Sumitomo Mitsui Card merged with SMBC Mobit Co., Ltd. This reorganization was made in anticipation of a merger to strengthen our response to the settlement driven financing needs associated with customer purchases, which are expected to continue to grow along with the growth of the cashless market in Japan.